CraigWatt/CraigWatt/README.md

 ---

-💡 Always learning, always building — bringing together **fullstack engineering and SRE practices** to deliver reliable, scalable systems.
+💡 Always learning, always building — with a drive to bring **fullstack engineering and SRE practices together** to deliver reliable, scalable, and observable systems.